kanitvural/aws_smile_project_tf/README.md

 ---

-**How to delete the Smile app**
+**How to Delete the SMILE app**

-Go back your editor and type
+Go back your editor and run

 `terraform destroy`

-I created Lambda functions to build DynamoDB and SES services automatically, so we need to delete these services manually.
+Manually delete DynamoDB and SES services from AWS Console.

-Go to dynamodb service > Tables > select the db and delete.
+dynamodb service > Tables > select the db and delete.

 <div align="left">
   <img src="images/dynamo_delete.png" alt="Local Image" width="800"/>